survivejs/webpack-book/manuscript/techniques/06_consuming.md

 ## Dealing with Globals

 Sometimes modules depend on globals. `$` provided by jQuery is a good example.
-Webpack provides a few ways that allow you to handle them.
+Webpack offers a few ways that allow you to handle them.

 ### Injecting Globals